neoforged/.github/primers/26.1/index.md

         - `uploadLayerIndexBuffer` replaced by `isIndexBufferUploaded`, `setIndexBufferUploaded`
     - `RenderRegionCache#createRegion` now takes in the `ClientLevel` instead of the `Level`
     - `SectionBuffers` -> `SectionRenderDispatcher$RenderSectionBufferSlice`, not one-to-one
-    - `SectionCompiler` now takes in the `boolean`s for ambient occlusion and cutout leaves, the `BlockStateModelSet`, the `LiquidBlockRenderer`, and the `BlockColors` instead of the `BlockRenderDispatcher`
+    - `SectionCompiler` now takes in the `boolean`s for ambient occlusion and cutout leaves, the `BlockStateModelSet`, the `FluidStateModelSet`, and the `BlockColors` instead of the `BlockRenderDispatcher`
     - `SectionMesh`
         - `getBuffers` -> `getSectionDraw`, not one-to-one
         - `$SectionDraw` - The draw information for the section.